Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

 Knuckle push-ups have their place and purpose.

-However, as you saw, doubling down on doing them may lead to some potential adverse effects down the line.
-Admittedly you may need to do them for a decade before you start to see the negative results, but still, moderation is the key.
+However, as you saw, doubling down on doing them may lead to some potential adverse effects with time.
+Admittedly you may be able to do them for a decade without seeing any adverse effects, but nonetheless, moderation is the key.

 How often you should do them depends on your personal training program that you follow, how quickly you recover, and more.